shree-ranga/senior-backend-engineer-exercise-go-shree-ranga-raju/README.md

 ## Success

-- We can run the API and ingest data base on your setup instructions
+- We can run the API and ingest database on your setup instructions
 - The API is written in Python or Go

 ## Not Required